naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_neurips22/nsd_neurips22/README.md

 ```
 @incollection{nsd_neurips22
-author = {Cristian Bodnar and Francesco Di Giovanni and Benjamin Chamberlain and Pietro Lió and Michael Bronstein},
+author = {Cristian Bodnar and Francesco Di Giovanni and Benjamin Paul Chamberlain and Pietro Lio and Michael M. Bronstein},
 title = {Neural Sheaf Diffusion: A Topological Perspective on Heterophily and Oversmoothing in GNNs},
 booktitle = {Advances in Neural Information Processing Systems (NeurIPS) 35},
 year = {2022},